Court Marriage or Civil Marriage in Pakistan

 The consent requirement has been defined as follows by the Federal Shariat Court:

 “Consent means that there should be a real purpose on the part of both bride and bridegroom to enter into matrimony and not merely for namesake.”

 - The wali (female party’s father or elder brother or paternal uncle who can perform as her representative) needs to be present at the time of Nikkah.
-(As per Hanafi Fiqh, Wali is not required).
+(As per Hanafi Fiqh, Wali is not necessary).
 In absence of her Wali, she has to declare herself a sui juris adult who wants to marry with her free will and consent and without her parent’s intention.

 - Two witnesses need to be present at the time of Nikkah.

-The question that whether Nikah can be done over the phone is often asked by people who want to perform a court marriage in Pakistan.
+The question that whether Nikah can be done over the phone is often asked by people who want to perform a civil marriage in Pakistan.
 The answer is yes, it is possible to do nikah even over the phone, but there are certain conditions that make it a valid procedure according to law.